fabric8io/fabric8/bai/ReadMe.md

     camelContext.exclude = camelContextPatterns

 Where *camelContextPatterns* is a space separated list of camelContextPattern instances.
+A camelContextPatterns is of the form

+* *bundleSymbolicNamePattern\[:camelContextIdPattern\]*

-A camelContextPatterns is of the form *bundleIdPattern\[:camelContextIdPattern\]* where both patterns are text patterns using * to indicate matching zero to many characters.
+where both *bundleSymbolicNamePattern* and *camelContextIdPattern* are text patterns using * to indicate matching zero to many characters.

 For example to match all bundle symbolic names and camelContext IDs you could use * or *:*